mac-comp127/painter/README.md

 Once this refactoring is done, you should still be able to paint exactly as before.

 Test well, make sure it works properly, then ✅ commit your work.
 Be sure to commit the newly created class!
-IntelliJ might put it in a separate “untracked files” section.
-Don’t let it hide there!

 ## Step 3: Extract `Brush` interface